rawcomposition/avicommons/FAQ.md

 The images are stored on Cloudflare R2 Object Stoage.

-## Is there a cost associated with hosting the photos, and is it sustainable without charging a fee?
+## Is there a cost associated with hosting the photos, and is it sustainable long-term?

 There is no cost because we fall within the free tier of [Cloudflare R2](https://developers.cloudflare.com/r2/pricing/#free-tier), which allows 10 gb of storage and 10 million reads per month.
 We are unlikely to reach those numbers any time soon!
 And because the images are resized to no more than 900 px, the total storage size is only 1.6 gb, well within the 10 gb that's allowed for free.